 Striking in appearance with a distinct white shell and more than a passing resemblance to the stellar Ultimaker S5, the Creality CR-5 Pro asks you to dig deep into those coffers but justifies every penny.

 A precision Bowden extruder melts ABS to an ideal 250°C while a 100°C heated bed ensures a warm landing pad.
 Additionally, the chamber is enclosed, trapping in all the heat ABS depends on.
+We’ve also written about the best enclosed 3D printers.

 Standard stuff for an ABS-ready printer, you could say.
 But the Creality CR-5 Pro goes the extra mile.
 It has an Ultrabase-like carborundum glass plate, a roomy 300 x 225 x 380 mm build volume, and print quality with a level of smoothness and accuracy you won’t find on budget ABS 3D printers.